SamMed05/c-cpp-notes/docs/cpp/variables.md

 :::note

-To give to a variable (or to an identifier in general) a name that is made of multiple words, programmers usually use the **lowerCamelCase** naming technique, where every new word after the first one starts with a capital letter.
+To give a variable (or to an identifier in general) a name that is made of multiple words, programmers usually use the **lowerCamelCase** naming technique, where every new word after the first one starts with a capital letter.
 It's just a convention, so you can also not do that, but it helps separate the words when it's not possible to use spaces.